 The weight of sin

-by Diana Kerr
+By Diana Kerr

 I’m fascinated by the fact that all the toppings at a frozen yogurt shop cost you the same amount per pound.
 Clearly the breakfast cereal toppings or gummy bears cost the owners less per pound than the nuts and fruit, right?
 I load up on pecans and fruit because, hey, when they weigh my bowl, it will all cost me the same.
 Outside of the froyo shop, that logic doesn’t make sense, but in there, the price is equal.